Samsung GT-S5230

 Compared to the previous Samsung F480 Tocco, the S5230 (as its "Lite" name would suggest) is a more budget model with a weaker camera, albeit with a slightly increased display size.
+It was created in response to the success of the LG Cookie, which offered a full touchscreen phone at a budget price.
 By default the S5230 does not support a 3G network connection and the base model lacks Wi-Fi connectivity; the S5230W and S5233W variants do support Wi-Fi.

-The phone has a 3.2-megapixel camera with video recording, the camera having a smile mode and 4x digital zoom.
+The phone has a 3.2-megapixel camera with video recording, the camera having a smile mode and 4× digital zoom.
 The phone has software for editing photos and videos and music recognition.
 Its storage can be upgraded to 16 GB with a microSD card.
 The UI includes widgets which can display information from the internet.
 The phone has an inbuilt accelerometer for motion gaming and social networking.